 Investments are recorded at fair value.
 The Company's board of directors ("Board") determines the fair value of its portfolio investments.
-The Company has the intent to hold its debt investments for the foreseeable future or until maturity or payoff.
+The Company has the intent to hold its loans for the foreseeable future or until maturity or payoff.

 Interest on debt investments is accrued and included in income based on contractual rates applied to principal amounts outstanding.
 Interest income is determined using a method that results in a level rate of return on principal amounts outstanding.
-Generally, when a debt investment becomes 90 days or more past due, or if the Company otherwise does not expect to receive interest and principal repayments, the debt investments is placed on non-accrual status and the recognition of interest income is discontinued.
-Interest payments received on debt investments that are on non-accrual status are treated as reductions of principal until the principal is repaid or until principal and interest payments are determined to be fully collectible.
-As of September 30, 2014, there was one debt investment on non-accrual status with a cost basis of \$2.6 million and a fair value of \$2.3 million.
-As of December 31, 2013, there were five debt investments on non-accrual status with an aggregate cost of \$23.2 million and an aggregate fair value of \$13.9 million.
+Generally, when a loan becomes 90 days or more past due, or if the Company otherwise does not expect to receive interest and principal repayments, the loan is placed on non-accrual status and the recognition of interest income is discontinued.
+Interest payments received on loans that are on non-accrual status are treated as reductions of principal until the principal is repaid.
+As of March 31, 2014, there were two investments on non-accrual status with a cost basis of \$5.2 million and a fair value of \$3.5 million.
+As of December 31, 2013, there were five investments on non-accrual status with a cost of \$23.2 million and a fair value of \$13.9 million.

 The Company receives a variety of fees from borrowers in the ordinary course of conducting its business, including advisory fees, commitment fees, amendment fees, non-utilization fees, success fees and prepayment fees.
 In a limited number of cases, the Company may also receive a non-refundable deposit earned upon the termination of a transaction.
-Loan origination fees, net of certain direct origination costs, are deferred, and along with unearned income, are amortized as a level yield adjustment over the respective term of the debt investments.
-All other income is recognized when earned.
-Fees for counterparty debt investment commitments with multiple debt investments are allocated to each debt investment based upon each debt investment's relative fair value.
-When a debt investment is placed on non-accrual status, the amortization of the related fees and unearned income is discontinued until the debt investment is returned to accrual status.
+Loan origination fees, net of certain direct origination costs, are deferred, and along with unearned income, are amortized as a level yield adjustment over the respective term of the loan.
+All other income is recorded into income when earned.
+Fees for counterparty loan commitments with multiple loans are allocated to each loan based upon each loan's relative fair value.
+When a loan is placed on non-accrual status, the amortization of the related fees and unearned income is discontinued until the loan is returned to accrual status.

-Certain loan agreements also require the borrower to make an end-of-term payment ("ETP") that is accrued into interest income over the life of the debt investments to the extent such amounts are expected to be collected.
+Certain loan agreements also require the borrower to make an end-of-term payment ("ETP") that is accrued into interest income over the life of the loan to the extent such amounts are expected to be collected.
 The Company will generally cease accruing the income if there is insufficient value to support the accrual or the Company does not expect the borrower to be able to pay all principal and interest due.

 In connection with substantially all lending arrangements, the Company receives warrants to purchase shares of stock from the borrower.
 The warrants are recorded as assets at estimated fair value on the grant date using the Black-Scholes valuation model.
-The warrants are considered loan fees and are also recorded as unearned loan income on the grant date.
-The unearned income is recognized as interest income over the contractual life of the related debt investment in accordance with the Company's income recognition policy.
-Subsequent to debt investment origination, the fair value of the warrants is determined using the Black-Scholes valuation model.
+The warrants are considered loan fees and are also recorded as uneamed loan income on the grant date.
+The unearned income is recognized as interest income over the contractual life of the related loan in accordance with the Company's income recognition policy.
+Subsequent to loan origination, the warrants are also measured at fair value using the Black-Scholes valuation model.
 Any adjustment to fair value is recorded through earnings as net unrealized gain or loss on investments.
-Gains and losses from the disposition of the warrants or stock acquired from the exercise of warrants are recognized as realized gains and losses on investments.
+Gains from the disposition of the warrants or stock acquired from the exercise of warrants are recognized as realized gains on investments.

-Notes to Consolidated Financial Statements (In thousands, except shares and per share data)
+Notes to Consolidated Financial Statements (Unaudited) (In thousands, except share data)